 The anti-IWT initiative

-The Black Mamba APU was created by Transfrontier Africa in 2013.
+The Black Mamba APU was created by Transfrontier Africa NPC in 2013.
 From an initial six members, there are now more than 30 members of the Black Mamba APU, most of whom are women, and from local communities surrounding the Balule Reserve and Greater Kruger national park.
 For many Black Mambas, this is their first job after high school.

-The Black Mambas are the first line of defense providing boots on the ground and are responsible for the early detection of poaching insurgents through monitoring and surveillance during their daily patrols.
+The Black Mambas are the first line of defence providing boots on the ground and are responsible for the early detection of poaching insurgents through monitoring and surveillance during their daily patrols.
 This allows for our armed units to remain within the reserve with the ‘assets’.

 Their role in the protection of wildlife consists of 'visual policing' and early detection through pulling out snares, conducting roadblocks, patrolling boundaries, night patrols and observations, assisting in VHF rhino tracking plus other ecological management duties.